mab538/pyscanner/README.md

 # pyscanner

-PyScanner is a basic port scanner built to learn socket programming in python.
-Just you nmap.
+PyScanner is a basic port scanner built to learn scapy programming in python.
+Just use nmap.

 # Running the Program